-Sorry, this one probably isn’t going to be much fun, it’s important, though.
+Sorry, this one probably isn’t going to be much fun, it’s essential, though.
 Has there been something you’ve needed to do for awhile but haven’t had the money for?
 Something like dental work (dental insurance in this country is a joke), a new roof on your house, some major work on your car?

 This is probably the best option.
 In most cases, a raise isn’t going to be a life-altering amount of money.
 Even if it is, you don’t want to go crazy upgrading every aspect of your lifestyle.

-The amount of additional money you get from a raise won’t go a long way towards upgrading your lifestyle but if you ignore it by allowing it to grow in your investment or retirement accounts, it will go a long way toward upgrading your life.
+The amount of additional money you get from a raise won’t go a long way towards upgrading your lifestyle, but if you ignore it by allowing it to grow in your investment or retirement accounts, it will go a long way toward upgrading your life.

 Get A Bigger Raise

-We’ve talked about this before but I think it bears repeating.
-The average raise is about 3%, again, not a life changing amount.
+We’ve talked about this before, but I think it bears repeating.
+The average raise is about 3%, again, not a life-changing amount.
 If you want a big jump in income, become a job jumper and do it every two years.
 Those who jump around that often will make 50% more over their lifetime compared to those who stayed at jobs longer.